 With a production of 621,000 tons (2023), Uzbekistan is the world's 6th largest cotton producer.

-Total trade with the EU amounted to € 4,613 million in 2022, which makes the EU the 4th most important trading partner for Uzbekistan.
-The EU accounts for a share of 9.4% of Uzbekistan's total trade.
-More important are regional partners such as China and Russia.
+Total trade with the EU amounted to €6.1 billion in 2023 (12% of Uzbekistan's total trade), which makes the EU the third most important trading partner for Uzbekistan.
+The EU is relatively less important as an export market, with less than 5% being destined there.

 Uzbekistan’s exports of manufactured products such as textiles, chemical products and food products have significantly increased in the last 20 years, indicating increasing export diversification.
 Nonetheless, commodities remain important for the economy, making it prone to price shocks on international markets.